 I love traveling with farmers.
 Talk is straight-forward, interest is genuine and that particular brand of farm humour uniquely suited to my sensibilities.
 Plus you can learn a lot if you pay attention...
 Like what?
 Well, like this for example: a vignette from the backroads of Cuba.

 Since Monday I'd been promising them a treat.
 "Wait till you see it!"
 I proclaimed.
-"I'll just bet you haven't seen anything like this before."
+"I'll just bet you haven't seen anything like

-"Them" was a busload of Canadian farmers, many of whom were dairymen from Chemainus, Saanich and Armstrong-Enderby and grain farmers from the Peace.
-We'd been visiting farms for a week now and knew a fair bit about Cuba's Special Period: the economic double-whammy of the Soviet Union collapse and Helms-Burton.
+"Them" was a bus load of Canadian farmers, many of whom were dairymen from Chemainus, Saanich and Armstrong-Enderby and grain farmers from the Peace.

+We'd been visiting farms for a week now and knew a fair bit about Cuba's Special Period: the economic double-whammy of the collapse of the Soviet Union and the American Helms-Burton trade embargo.